27. January 2020

 Getting a grip on the unpredictability of demand, improving the service level and at the same time dealing with the shortage of labour – these are three major challenges in fashion logistics.
 The intralogistics provider TGW presents two ways to master these challenges.
 The state-of-the-art solutions allow companies to invest in high automation without the risk of being inflexible.

 People in retail business have looked at these statistics very carefully: According to a study by the German e-commerce and distance selling association (Bundesverband E-Commerce und Versandhandel Deutschland, bevh), gross sales of goods in e-commerce increased significantly in 2018 – by 11.4 percent to 65,1 billion Euros.
-In the association's annual study “Interactive Retailing in Germany”, 40,000 private individuals aged 14 and over were surveyed between January and December 2018 on their spending behaviour.
+In the association's annual study “Interactive Retailing in Germany”, 40,000 private individuals aged 14 and over were surveyed between January and December 2018 on their spending behavior.
 According to the survey the pure e-commerce player were able to increase additional sales by 14.0 percent, or more than one billion Euros, to 9.77 billion Euros.
 And multi-channel retailers also grew by a double-digit percentage of 12.9 percent.

 But not all retail companies can open a bottle of champagne when looking at their turnovers and returns.
 For years Gerry Weber's share price for example has practically known only one direction – downwards.
 In January 2019 the company has filed for bankruptcy.
 The German brand is only one example of a few companies that are faced with problems at the moment.
 There is not only one reason for being in dire straits.
 But nowadays one key to success, apart from pricing and brand value, is a smart supply chain strategy – no matter if your company is active in fast fashion or luxury fashion business.